apluslms/develop-aplus/utils/submission-generator/README.md

 Run `./generate-submissions.sh` in the root of this repository or run `submit.py` directly.

-The file `config.yaml` can be edited to supply a file containing API tokens for users (path relative to this directory).
+The file `config.yaml` can be used to supply a file containing API tokens for users (path relative to this directory).

 If using `submit.py` directly, API tokens for users can be supplied as command line arguments.
 Otherwise, `generate-submissions.sh` supplies the API tokens.